ipid/Rust-MessageBoxW/README.md

 - There is a crate called `winapi`, which includes nearly all Windows API declarations inside.
 Add `winapi` to your `Cargo.toml`.

 - Look up documentation of `winapi` carefully, and find all **features** that your target API requires to use.
-For example, to use MessageBoxW, I need to turn on these features: `["winuser", "windef", "winnt"]`.
+For example, to use MessageBoxW, I need to turn on these features: `["winuser", "windef"]`.
 Write these things into your `Cargo.toml`.

 - Import required functions into your scope.